rileyuy/CMPLXSY-Cellular-Automata/README.md

 ## About 1D Elementary Cellular Automata

-It is a one-dimensional cellular automaton where the state of each of the cells in a grid are denoted by one of two states (shaded or not shaded) and are determined by a set of rules.
-These rules are made by a cell and its two neighbors, and these three cells would define the state of the middle cell below these three neighboring cells.
+It is a one-dimensional cellular automaton where the state of each of the cells in a grid are denoted by one of two states 0 and 1 which is denoted by a not-shaded and shaded tile respectively, where in each tile is determined by a set of rules.
+These rules are made by cell and its two neighbors, and these three cells would define the state of the cell on the next generation (the next row).
+The rules, grid size and the starting position of the shaded cell at the first row is defined by the user and will affect how the cellular automata is generated with the given parameters.

-## Getting Started
+## To run the application

 First, run the development server: